-Chronic obstructive pulmonary disease, or COPD, is a group of progressive lung diseases.
+Chronic obstructive pulmonary disease, commonly referred to as COPD, is a group of progressive lung diseases.
 The most common are emphysema and chronic bronchitis.
 Many people with COPD have both of these conditions.

 Emphysema slowly destroys air sacs in your lungs, which interferes with outward air flow.
 Bronchitis causes inflammation and narrowing of the bronchial tubes, which allows mucus to build up.

-The top cause of COPD is smoking.
+The top cause of COPD is tobacco smoking.
 Long-term exposure to chemical irritants can also lead to COPD.
-It’s a disease that takes a long time to develop.
+It’s a disease that usually takes a long time to develop.

 Diagnosis usually involves imaging tests, blood tests, and lung function tests.

-Untreated, COPD can lead to heart problems and worsening respiratory infections.
+Untreated, COPD can lead to a faster progression of disease, heart problems, and worsening respiratory infections.

 At first, symptoms of COPD can be quite mild.
-You might be inclined to dismiss them as a cold.
+You might mistake them for a cold.

 Early symptoms include: